WICG/client-hints-infrastructure/README.md

 # Security and privacy considerations

 There are a few key mechanisms we already discussed that are part of the Client Hints infrastructure, and which enable secure and privacy preserving deployment of Client Hints:

 * Server opt-ins must be delivered on a top-level navigation request, over a secure connection.
 * Hints are delivered only to same-origin requests, over a secure connection.
 * If hints are required for certain third party hosts, the first-party content can explicitly delegate specific hints to specific servers.
 * Hints are `Sec-` prefixed, to avoid legacy server bugs.

 Beyond that, when implementing Client Hints, browsers should make sure that certain privacy related precautions are being taken:

 * Client Hint features should not be shipped unless there is a Javascript-based equivalent API, which enables developers access to the same data and is deemed privacy-safe to ship
-  - One reason for that is Extensible Web principles &mdash; want the shipped features to be somewhat polyfillable (Even if `Sec-` headers cannot be added by Service Workers)
+  - One reason for that is Extensible Web principles &mdash; we want the shipped features to be somewhat polyfillable (Even if `Sec-` headers cannot be added by developers)
-  - As discussed above, from a privacy perspective, we consider Client-Hints to be a potential active fingerprinting vector.
-Therefore, if information is already available through other active fingerprinting means, such as a Javascript API, it is safe to ship it through Client Hints as well.
+  - As discussed above, from a privacy perspective, we consider Client-Hints to be a potential active fingerprinting vector equivalent.
+Therefore, it is only safe to ship with it hints which provide information that is already available through other active fingerprinting means, such as a Javascript API.
 * Browsers should turn off hints when users choose to turn off Javascript
   - If the user has turned off Javascript, that means that the Javascript-based equivalent active fingerprinting vectors have been disabled.
 Since that